hanatonikkou/xous-book/src/ch09-01-basis.md

   - Most mutability happens on the data keys themselves (keys are read/write/modify routinely).
   - Dictionary modifications (key addition or removal) are about 20x less frequent than key mods.
-  - Basis modifications (creation/removal of dictionaries) is about 10x less frequent than dictionary .
+  - Basis modifications (creation/removal of dictionaries) are about 10x less frequent than dictionary mods.
-  - According to https://www.pdl.cmu.edu/PDL-FTP/HECStorage/Yifan_Final.pdf, 0.01% of files (1 in 10,
+  - [This study](https://www.pdl.cmu.edu/PDL-FTP/HECStorage/Yifan_Final.pdf) surveys >250M files in
+    22 file systems in use at LANL and PDL (table 1).
+For most file systems in LANL, 0.01% of names require over 60 bytes, while in PDL file systems, ~0.1% of names are longer than 100 bytes (figure 13).
-    require a name over 100 bytes long; 0.1% require longer than 64 bytes.
-There longest filename tified was 143 bytes long.
-Study surveys ~14M files on the LANL network.
+    The longest filename identified was 143 bytes long.
-  - Same study says 99.9% of directories have under 1k files, 99.999% under 10k
+  - The same study says that 99.9% of directories have under 1k files and 99.999% under 10k files (figure 15).

 ### Basis Virtual Memory Layout